World Rugby First Aid in Rugby Level 1

 Completion of online pre-requisites and full attendance required.
 This course is competence based and involves on-course appraisal.
 It involves both classroom and outdoor practical activities, where coaches will be expected to participate fully in all sessions.

 Scottish Rugby is able to subsidise the course cost for those working within our member and associate clubs and schools to grow the game at a price of £35.
-If you are not involved with one of our member clubs and schools then you must pay the unsubsidised price of £100.

 Candidates are required to be 16 years of age or over before they can be registered for qualification.
 They must also provide evidence of having completed the following:-